Grandmaster Guide to learn and improve chess tactics

 Many are doing this mistake which we touched a bit at the beginning.

-They go to an online tactics platform and start solving puzzles when they don't know what deflection, X-ray, interference are, and so on.
+They go to an online chess tactics platform and start solving puzzles when they don't know what deflection, X-ray, interference are, and so on.

 And often it’s not their fault… 🙂